JG-333/Android_app_development/README.md

 # Authly — Your Gateway to Secure Access
 #### *Powering Trusted Connections*
+*Unlocking Trust with Scalable, Secure Authentication for Seamless Access*

 **Authly** is a cutting-edge Android authentication framework delivering **seamless, ultra-secure OTP-based phone login** powered by Firebase.
 Designed for rapid integration, Authly enables developers to build trusted, scalable communication apps with confidence.